Welcome to

 This time of the year stands out for some of the most essential, but least glamorous, work of orcharding: soil sampling, pruning, paperwork, planning for the 2026 season, scionwood harvest for spring grafting, general cleanup in terms of sanitation (removing any dropped and diseased fruit), mowing, and mulching with hay in between trees.

 It’s a great time of the year to plant trees, so we work on establishing new plantings and plugging any holes where we’ve removed trees.
-And instead of making a Christmas list, we make a scionwood wish list of varieties we want to add to our ever-expanding lineup and make believe we’ll be able to find a place for them someday!
+We also spend way too much time putting together a scionwood wish list of way too many varieties we want to add to our ever-expanding lineup and make believe we’ll be able to find a place for them someday!

 This pile of stuff was once an enormous 100 year-old cider press, and soon it will be again . . . when we find the time and space to get it up and running again.
 Stay tuned.
 For now, it’s a sight to see, with all its fascinating nuts and bolts (and massive pulleys) on display in the orchard packhouse.